polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 ## HD Key Derivation

-> REMEMBER: **Passwords and derivation paths are just as important to backup as your seed itself!**
+> **Remember that passwords and derivation paths are just as important to backup as the seed itself!**
 > See the [password note](#important-password-and-derivation-note) for more information.

 Subkey supports hard and soft hierarchical deterministic (HD) key derivation compliant with